wandb/docs/docs/guides/prompts/quickstart.md

 wandb_config = {"project": "wandb_prompts_quickstart"}
 ```

-You can optionally define a dictionary with arguments for `wandb.init()` that will later be passed to WandbTracer.
+You can optionally define a dictionary with arguments for `wandb.init()` that will later be passed to `WandbTracer`.
 This includes a project name, team name, entity, and more.
 For more information about [`wandb.init`](../../ref/python/init.md), see the API Reference Guide.

 ### 2. Set up your LangChain Agent
-Import an OpenAI Langchain Agent and create a math tool(function) with `load_tools`.
-Next create a math agent with the [`initialize_agent`](https://python.langchain.com/en/latest/_modules/langchain/agents/initialize.html) method and pass the tool object to `initialize_agent`:
+Import an OpenAI model and create a math tool with `load_tools`.
+Next create a math agent with the [`initialize_agent`](https://python.langchain.com/en/latest/_modules/langchain/agents/initialize.html) method and pass the tool and model objects to `initialize_agent`:

 ```python
 from langchain.llms import OpenAI